heeropang/VirtualPullDown/README.md

 ![Filtered table](./figures/filtered.png)

 ### Pair sequences to be screened to the sequence of interest
-The method `combine_pairwise_batch` returns paired sequences in fasta format (seq1:seq2, seq1:seq3,...,seq1:seqn) to to be used as input files for Alphafold.
+The method `combine_pairwise_batch` returns paired sequences in fasta format (seq1:seq2, seq1:seq3,...,seq1:seqn) to to be used as input files for ColabFold.
 The following example show how to achieve it using combine_pairwise_batch

 ```Python